AlbertoElias/ml/week3/notes.md

 # Regularization

-We sometimes have the problem of overfitting, using a very high order polynomial when a quadratic function is more than enough, and possible even more precise.
+We sometimes have the problem of overfitting, using a very high order polynomial when a quadratic function is more than enough, and possibly even more precise.

 Regularization penalizes θ parameters